Type 055 destroyer: Development

-The People's Liberation Army Navy was interested in a large destroyer from as early as the late-1960s.
+The People's Liberation Army Navy (PLAN) was interested in a large destroyer from as early as the late-1960s.
 A development program, code-named "055", initiated in 1976 was cancelled in 1983 after encountering insurmountable technical obstacles from industrial underdevelopment; for example, the required gas turbine power plants could neither be produced domestically nor imported at acceptable prices.

 In April 2014, an image emerged of a full-scale mock-up of the Type 055 superstructure—with enclosed integrated mast for radar and other electronics—at the Chinese naval electronic testing range in Wuhan.